-Due to the volatile security situation in Iraq, expats rarely bring their children into the country.
-In fact, many companies now have policies against it.
-Expats will either leave their families at home where their children can continue their schooling, or send them to boarding school in a neighbouring country with a more stable education system.
+Due to the country's volatile security situation, expats rarely opt for education and schools in Iraq.
+In fact, many companies specifically have policies against employees enrolling their children in local schools.
+Expats will usually either leave their families at home, where their children can continue their schooling, or send them to boarding school in a country with a more stable education system.

-While public schooling in Iraq is free at all levels, it is only compulsory for children between the ages 6 and 12.
-As a result of the country’s struggles, however, it has been difficult to provide Iraqi children with a decent standard of education.
+While public schooling in Iraq is free at all levels, it is only compulsory for children between the ages of 6 and 11.
+As a result of the country's struggles, however, it has been difficult to provide Iraqi children with a decent standard of education.

 Private schools in Iraq

-The public school system in Iraq is not supplying the population with adequate education, and local parents that can afford to are therefore sending their children to private schools to be educated, as there are a number of these institutions throughout the country.
+The public school system in Iraq doesn't supply the population with adequate education, and local parents who can afford to send their children to private schools instead.
+There are a number of these institutions throughout the country.

-Private schools generally offer either the national curriculum or an international one, which may be taught in a foreign language, such as English, French, German or Turkish.
-While sending one's children to a private school may be very expensive, these schools do generally have better facilities and longer schooling days for the pupils, than the public schools.
+Private schools generally offer the national curriculum.
+While sending one's children to a private school may be very expensive, these schools do generally have better facilities and teaching standards than public schools.

 International schools in Iraq

 Although a few international schools can be found, the region's instability makes it ill-advised for expat children to attend school in Iraq.
-It's best that they either remain in their home country to continue schooling, or opt for a boarding school in a neighbouring country.
+It's best that they either remain in their home country to continue schooling or opt for a boarding school in a more stable country.

 Special-needs education in Iraq